Helping with Healing and Hope

 Breach of Duty

 If a person violates his or her duty of care, this is known as a breach of duty.
 This is the second element of negligence that must be demonstrated for a successful negligence claim.
-In the above example, if a business owner fails to properly maintain sidewalks following a storm, this is a breach of the owner’s duty of care.
+In the above example, if a business owner fails to maintain sidewalks properly following a storm, this is a breach of the owner’s duty of care.

 Causation